-Radium 223 is a type of internal radiotherapy treatment for cancer that has spread into bones.
+Radium 223 is a type of internal radiotherapy treatment for cancer that began in the prostate and has spread to the bones.

 What is radium 223?

 Radium 223 is a mildly radioactive form of the metal radium.
-It used to be called Alpharadin and now has the brand name Xofigo (pronounced zoh-fee-go).
+It's brand name is Xofigo (pronounced zoh-fee-go).

-Doctors use radium 223 to treat prostate cancers that have spread to the bones.
-Radium 223 can work well to treat cancers in more than one area of the bone.
-It can treat those areas and reduce pain.
+You might have radium 223 to treat cancers in the bone that began in the prostate.
+Radium 223 can treat cancers in more than one area of the bone and help to reduce pain.

 You might need to travel to a different hospital to have radium 223 as it's not available in every hospital.